mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/SteeringSystem.md

 This steering wheel design will use a TRD-NA1024NW absolute rotary encoder with a resolution of 1024.
 The Encoder a voltage rating of 12 to 24 VDC, and a maximum current consumption of 70 mA.
 The TRD-NA1024NW has 10 data bits, a VDD pin, and a GND pin.
 This requires a microcontroller with at least 10 digital GPIO pins and that can receive current of up to 32 mA from the rotary encoder.

 The encoder has 1024 unique 10-bit outputs than will be read into the MCU.
+The outputs of each pin are 10 V signals which are too high for the MCU to read becuase the Arduino digital input pins operate at 5 V. To overcome this issue, a simple two resistor voltage divider will be connected to each output of the encoder.
+To solve for the resitance needed, the below equation is used:

+      Vin = Vout*(R2/R1 + R2)   (3)

+In this case, Vin is 10 V and Vout must be 5 V. Therefore, selecting R1 such that it equals R2 will give a Vout of 5 V because 10 V / 2 = 5 V. For the purposes of this project, R1 and R2 will be 2 W, 100k Ohm resistors to ensure the current of 32 mA will not damage the resistors in the voltage divider circuit.
+This can be proved by the equation below:

+      P = IV                    (4)

+where P is power dissipated in the resistor, I is current through the resistor, and V is the voltage across the resistor.
+The resistors are each rated for 2 W of power.
+If each resistor is placed in the circuit and are equivalent, the current though each resistor will be equal.
+Additionally, the voltage across each resistor will be 5 V based on Ohm's Law where V = IR.
+Therefore, the power consumed in each resistor is (5 V)(32 mA / 2) = 0.16 W which is much less than the maximum rating of 2 W.

 The output of the encoder changes on rotation of the knob.
 The knob of the encoder will be connected to a gear system that is mounted to the steering column of the vehicle so that the steering wheel rotation will rotate the knob.
 Each 10-bit output will increment or decrement a count variable in the MCU code depending on the direction of rotation.
 That count will be used to calculate the angle of the wheel using equation 1 above.

-Our contraint of 1% accuracy means that the encoder must have a resolution high enough to measure values within 1% of the true angle.
-In this case, 1% of 960 degrees is 9.6 degrees.
-With a 1024 resolution, we are able to cut down the accuracy to 0.9375 degrees, which is nearly 0.1% accurate.
+Our contraint of 1% accuracy means that the encoder must have a resolution high enough to measure values within 1 degree of the true angle.
+With a 1024 resolution, we are able to cut down the accuracy to 0.9375 degrees, which is highly accurate.
 This resolution is the lowest possible that allows the team to measure less than a degree of change in the steering angle.

 ##### 3. Microcontroller Selection